JudeVector/JudeVector/README.md

 - 🤔 I’m looking for amazing projects and teams to work with.
 - 💯 I love learning new things everyday because i believe knowledge is essential
 - 📫 How to reach me: ikechukwujudendubuisi@yahoo.com.
-- 😄 Pronouns: Vector, JudeCodes, JudeVector.
+- 😄 Pronouns: Vector, JudeVector.
 - ⚡ Fun fact: I play games and love meeting people of similar interest.